Nrgreene/Maya/README.md

-# Maya
+# Maya Practice Tools and Scripts
-a library of my scripting practice tools for Maya these scripts are for my educational practice in using python for Maya and MEL (Maya Embedded Language) for animation simplification.

-These scripts are used to create shortcuts to create a simpler workflow when using Maya for modeling, rigging, and animating.
+This repository contains a series of practice scripts using Python and MEL (Maya Embedded Language) that are applied to Autodesk Maya.
+These scripts help simplify users workflow in Maya by creating shortcuts and UIs for 3D Modeling, Rigging, and Animation purposes.
+So far these are general scripts to help the users get a better understanding of how coding in Maya works at a beginner level.
+Using this as a baseline, I can later provide my own set of tools that can be useful for users in the 3D industry.